Herbalist tools can involve information that you have learned and carry within your person in addition to resources and guides that you can refer to

 People are enamored with computers, but the brain is still the most amazing computer we have.
 Yes, it is fallible, but it’s also incredibly supple and subtle.
 Maybe someday AI will surpass us in that way, but in the meantime, there’s no computer that can be as intuitively empathetic and sympathetically capable of being with a person and understanding their plight with their stress when they’re worried.
 This is why a knowledgeable practitioner is one of the best herbalist tools.

 You yourself are medicine the more you integrate yourself, work on yourself, and help yourself in that way.
-I lean on very big, long time trusted tools to help me.
+Being comfortable and calm within yourself has a recognizable comforting and calming effect on most people.
+To do this for myself, I cultivate and follow a daily practice, and I lean on very big, long-time trusted tools to help me.
 For instance, I meditate every day.
 Meditation puts me in the right mind and helps me stay balanced.
 I also have a steady body-mind-spirit practice with yoga.
-I have learned an invaluable amount about the body by meditating and doing yoga on a regular basis.
+I have learned an invaluable amount about my body and mind (and the human body and mind in general) by meditating and doing yoga on a regular basis.
 I regularly do activities to understand and feel the flow of Qi in my body.
-If you want to have a really good tool to help you as an herbalist, remember that you are that first and foremost.
+If you want to have a really good tool to help you as an herbalist, remember that you are that tool first and foremost.
 Never stop working on yourself.
 That to me is number one.

 Second, there are resources for herbalist tools at our fingertips.
 There is the computer and the internet.
-If you have any connections through an organization or school where you can access PDF articles and research articles that you would normally not have access to.
-PubMed and other big directories that usually require subscriptions and would be exorbitant for lay people are good examples.
+And take advantage of the opportunity If you happen to have any connections through an organization or school where you can access research articles that you would normally not have access to.
+PubMed and other big databases usually require subscriptions that would be exorbitant for the ordinary lay person.
 One way around this is to use regular browsers, type in the question you want answered and then write “scholarly article” in the heading along with it.
-This allows you to get past all the bullshit, all the hype, and all the advertisements.
-You need to be a good detective to differentiate between hype and the bullshit.
+This allows you to get past a lot of the bullshit, hype, come-ons and advertisements.
+You need to be a good detective to differentiate between bullshit and the real deal.
 The computer is very handy and very quick, but you have to know what you’re looking for.